audreyfeldroy/cookiecutter-pypackage/{{cookiecutter.project_slug}}/docs/troubleshooting.rst

 * Some people have reported issues using gitbash; try using the Command Terminal instead.

 * Virtual environments can sometimes be tricky on Windows.
-If you have Python 3.5 installed, this should get you a virtualenv named ``myenv`` created inside the current folder:
+If you have Python 3.5 installed (recommended), this should get you a virtualenv named ``myenv`` created inside the current folder:

 .. code-block:: powershell